rachmanzz/AlertlightJS/README.md

-# AlertlightJS
+# alertlightJS
-AlertlightJS is a combination of sweet alerts with jquery
+alertlightJS is a combination of sweet alerts with jquery
 ###Install using Bower
     bower install alertLightJS -save
 ###Install using npm